 Ah.
-Of course! tefl online pro were voted the Teachers’ Choice Award Winner, in 2019, 2020, 2021, and 2022.
+Of course! tefl online pro was voted the Teachers’ Choice Award Winner, in 2019, 2020, 2021, and 2022.
 Ben obviously feels that MyTEFL.com should have received the award.

 Well, Ben.
 I know that you and your cronies will be reading this, so here are a few words of wisdom for you.

 Here is our official statement, and we really hope that you can begin focusing on your business products and services, instead of acting like a 2-bit hustler semi-gangster from years gone past:

 trustedteflreviews.com is an unbiased online TEFL course reviews website.